 Don’t ever say your invite is contingent on a review, a writeup or a social media post.
 Don’t be that business.
 While influencers might fall over themselves for a free meal, and free content – journalists will be instantly turned off.
 Frankly, it’s rare I even respond to these types of request, I just hit delete and move on.

 To go gifts – who doesn’t like a present.
 Send me home with a gift bag, and I get goofy.
 I know I know.
 This can be simple stuff.
 A sample of your product or something the chef made up special.
-A gift card for 20% off.
+A gift card for 20% off the next visit.
+The extra touches really do leave a lasting impression.

 Research your writers – know their publications, their sensibilities and their general likes.
 Sure, I know when I’m being charmed, but that’s absolutely better than, “oh I’ll have to check out your site one day”.